bitcointranscripts/bitcointranscripts/misc/2017-09-20-ray-dillinger-if-id-known.es.md

 ---
-title: Ray Dillinger -  If I'd Known What We Were Starting (2017-09-20)
+title: If I'd Known What We Were Starting
 translation_by: Julien Urraca
 tags: ['history']
+speakers: ['Ray Dillinger']
+date: 2017-09-20
 ---

 Autor: Ray Dillinger